The Effects and Danger of Untreated Sleep Apnea

 3. Acid Reflux

 Weight management has just as much to do with food as it does with regular sleep and exercise.
 What if you’re having trouble digesting certain things, though?
 This could be a sign of acid reflux – which is also a consequence of untreated sleep apnea.
 In fact, acid reflux and sleep apnea commonly appear as co-occurring conditions.
 This means if you have one condition, it’s likely you will experience the other.
 If this is already the case, the best way to solve each problem is to treat them together instead of just focusing on one.
-Such a process is something to discuss with your regular doctor as well as your dentist in Oak Lawn.
+Such a process is something to discuss with your regular doctor as well as your dentist in Oak Lawn, IL.

 4. Heart Disease